Communication and Network Security

 Preview a few course pages by clicking through the slideshow below:

-Target Audience: This course is designed for adult learners who are interested in gaining an introduction to information technology security.
+Target Audience: This course is designed for IT professionals and other adult learners who are interested in gaining an introduction to information technology security.

 Level/Prerequisites: Introductory/No Prerequisites

 Estimated time to complete: 3-5 hours